Sustainability Journey

 • 4 Prioritizing the Most Significant Impacts

 • Validate key material issues against external professional views covering ESG dimensions.
-Then, combine the impact score from expert testing with the score obtained from the stakeholders.
+Then, combine the impact score from expert testing with the score obtained from stakeholders.

 • Incorporate material topics as part of the key inputs for shaping and enhancing the Company’s sustainability strategy.